 A “dual credit” course is a one-semester college course taken through a two- or four-year institution of higher education for which the student earns ½ unit of high school credit.

 North Dakota’s dual credit program allows students in grades 10 through 12 to take college courses and receive college credit, which also may be used to meet high school graduation requirements.
-Tuition, fees, books and other costs are the student’s responsibility.
+Tuition, fees, books, and other costs are the student’s responsibility.

-To enroll as a dual-credit student, you need permission from your high school administrator and, in most cases, a minimum GPA of 3.0.
+To enroll as a dual-credit student, you need written permission from your high school administrator and, in most cases, a minimum GPA of 3.0.

 The Higher Learning Commission requires teachers of dual credit courses to have a master’s degree or higher in the discipline or subfield in which they will be teaching.
 If the individual holds a master’s degree or higher in a discipline or subfield other than that in which they will be teaching, a minimum of 18 graduate credit hours must be completed in the academic field in which they will be teaching.
 High school teachers must meet this requirement by September 1, 2023, to be qualified to teach dual credit courses.

 The Midwestern Higher Education Compact, of which the NDUS is a member, has compiled resources teachers may use to locate graduate-level coursework that can be used to meet the requirements to teach dual credit courses.
 This resource is available at https://graduatecreditquest.org/.